 To apply for the program, send a cover letter, project description if applicable, bio, and links to relevant work to carolp[at]harvestworks[dot]org.
 Please do not forget to tell us how you would benefit from being at Harvestworks, and how our community would benefit from you.

-B. $350 / mo for Scheduled access to their own desk space w/ internet (up to three artists per month)
+$350 / mo for scheduled access to your own desk space w/ internet and access to our podcast recording booth.

 – The opportunity to work within our community of digital media artists and technical experts.

 – The opportunity to join our database of works

 – Discounts on Harvestworks’ Studio, Certificate and Independent Study Program

 – Discounts on Harvestworks 9.1 audio recording studio and presentation opportunities

 – Access to Harvestworks equipment (projectors) pending availability.